 Concurrent with the National Environmental Policy Act public involvement process, the Navy engaged with consulting and interested parties in the National Historic Preservation Act Section 106 process regarding potential effects of proposed testing and training activities on historic properties.
 The Navy will continue government-to-government consultations with tribes to strengthen the long-term sovereign-to-sovereign relationship.

 Historic properties include archaeological sites, historic structures, districts, objects, and traditional cultural properties that are listed or eligible for listing in the National Register of Historic Places.

 Section 106 of the National Historic Preservation Act lays out the process for considering effects on historic properties:

-Public Involvement As part of the Section 106 process, the Navy is seeking public input on:
+As part of the Section 106 process, the Navy sought public input on:

 Public and agency input allows decision makers to consider community concerns and benefit from local knowledge.
 The public participates in the NEPA process during the following stages:

 Public participation is an important part of the National Environmental Policy Act process.
 Submitting substantive and concise comments is one of the most important aspects of that process.

 Submitting substantive and concise public comments is one of the most important aspects of the NEPA process.